cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 </aside>

 **Decision trees** and ensemble forests address this by automatically learning non-linear splits and interactions.
-In fact, boosted decision tree ensembles (like XGBoost) became popular in fraud detection competitions and industry solutions due to their high accuracy on tabular data.
+In fact, boosted decision tree ensembles (like XGBoost) became popular in fraud detection competitions and industry solutions due to their high accuracy on tabular data.[^34]
 These models can capture anomalous combinations of features in individual transactions effectively, learning complex, non-linear interactions between features.
 For example, [the winning solutions](https://github.com/VedangW/ieee-cis-fraud-detection) of the [IEEE-CIS fraud detection Kaggle challenge](https://www.kaggle.com/c/ieee-fraud-detection/overview) (2019) heavily used engineered features fed into gradient boosting models, achieving strong performance (AUC ≈ 0.91).